aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

 ## Lab -2 - Integrate Comprehend Medical

 This section of the lab will focus on integrating Comprehend Medical with the FHIR interface.
+We will first load data into the FHIR repository that we created in Lab 1.
+The data is generated using Synthea.
+We will validate that the data is loaded by retrieving the patient based on the patient id.
+Next, we make a call to get the conditions for the patient.
+At this stage only the conditions that were part of the test file should be present.
+We then use a HL7 MDM file which has unstructured text in OBX segments as a data source, extarct conditions from this text, map it to FHIR Condition resource and load it to the repository.
+The patient should now have the additional Condition's loaded.

 ## Architecture & Use cases